 Halal investments mean that there are brokers who do not charge any commissions.
 So, for this reason there are “Islamic Shariah trading accounts” and traders can use them.
 Some are still suspicious.
 They believe that brokers will find a way to make money from their trading.
 Consequently, this makes trading haram and is contrary to Sharia law.
 Remember that anything that passes from hand to hand is allowed.
 But speculating on price or taking interest is considered a violation of basic Islamic principles.

 It has recently come to light that Muslims who have studied all the issues surrounding trading have decided that this is trading halal is allowed.
 This allows Muslims to put aside the statements of their critics and start trading as much as they want.

 Although there is so much controversy surrounding this issue, it is clear that studies have been done and decisions have been made.

 Online trading and swap-free accounts are halal?

-- Buy and sell transactions for profit, and such transactions are usually made in major currencies or financial certificates (stocks and bonds) or in certain types of products, and may include trading in options, futures and indices of major markets.
+- Buy and sell transactions for benefit, and such transactions are usually made in major currencies or financial certificates (stocks and bonds) or in certain types of products, and may include trading, futures and indices of major markets.

 - A loan, which refers to money that is given by an agent to a seller directly if the agent is a bank, or through a third person if the agent is not a bank.